JuliaGPU/KernelAbstractions.jl/docs/src/quickstart.md

 ev = mul_kernel(CUDADevice(), 16)(A, ndrange=size(A), dependencies=Event(CUDADevice()))
 ```
 This device dependency requires all kernels on the device to be completed before this kernel is launched.
-In the same vain, multiple events may be added to a wait.
+In the same vein, multiple events may be added to a wait.

 ```julia
 using CUDAKernels # Required to access CUDADevice